acastrounis/data-wrangler/ref/general.md

         * PolynomialFeatures # Get features high-order and interaction terms
     + Custom transformations
         * FunctionTransformer # Convert an existing Python function into a transformer to assist in data cleaning or processing
+    + Target/label transformation
+        * LabelBinarizer # Create a label indicator matrix from a list of multi-class labels
+        * MultiLabelBinarizer # For multiple labels per instance
+        * LabelEncoder# Help normalize labels such that they contain only values between 0 and n_classes-1, OR transform non-numerical labels (as long as they are hashable and comparable) to numerical labels
 - Feature engineering
     + Convert text to numeric values where needed
     + Encode other data types, e.g., images
     + Create aggregation features
     + Create new calculated features
+- Free-form text
+    + Remove free form text from dataset unless performing text analytics, NL*, etc.
 - Save cleaned and transformed data as separate dataset
 - Perform analytics tasks!
     + Descriptive, predictive, prescriptive, and advanced